Prague Attractions

 While entering the Old Jewish Cemetery, men must cover their heads.

-There are skullcaps available at the Museum, or you can buy one at the entrance of the Old Jewish cemetery.
+Skullcaps are available at the Museum, or you can buy one at the entrance of the Old Jewish cemetery.

 Women are exempt from covering their heads.